Eduard Ritter von Schleich: Interbellum

 Schleich was briefly hospitalised in Bad Reichenhall, regaining his strength after years of combat.
 In 1919, he was posted as an Inspector with the Bavarian Air Service, an aviation unit of the Bavarian State Police.

 In April 1919, the German Communist Party forcibly gained control of Munich, and Schleich was marked for immediate arrest and trial.
 Government troops were able to oust the Communists the following month, returning Bavaria once again to the Weimar Republic.

 After a short stint as a pilot with the Bavarian Police, Schleich became a liaison officer with the Army Peace Commission, responsible for the implementation of the Armistice terms.

 Demobilised in December 1921, Schleich worked as a peat farmer, and later as an airline pilot.
 In 1922, he helped start the Bavarian Flying Club.
 In mid-October 1929, Schleich quit his pilot's position with Lufthansa.
 At about the same time, he founded the Light Airplane Club in Munich.
+One of his students as a flight instructor was the German actor Heinz Rühmann.

-He joined the Nazi Party on 1 April 1931, and at the same time became a member of the SS-Fliegerstaffel, a paramilitary flying organization.
+Schleich joined the Nazi Party on 1 April 1931, and the SS with the rank of SS-Sturmbannführer.
+From 1 October 1931 to 15 April 1934 he led the SS-Fliegerstaffel, a paramilitary flying organization.
 He was given control of the Hitler Youth flying programmes, and promoted to General.
+At the November 1933 parliamentary election, Schleich was elected as a Nazi Party deputy to the Reichstag from electoral constituency 26, Franconia.
+He served only one term, not standing for reelection in March 1936.

 With the creation of the Luftwaffe in 1935, Schleich returned to military service with the rank of a Major, overseeing the training of air reserve units and of dive-bombing pilots.
-He was then assigned to command the new Jagdgeschwader 234 in 1937.
+On 1 August 1937, Schleich was appointed Gruppenkommandeur (group commander) of II.
+Gruppe (2nd group) of Jagdgeschwader 234 "Schlageter" (JG 234—234th Fighter Wing), replacing Major Gerhard Nielsen.
+On 1 November, this Gruppe became II.
+Gruppe of Jagdgeschwader 132 "Schlageter" (JG 132—132nd Fighter Wing).
 There, he was appointed Geschwaderkommodore (wing commander) on 1 November 1938.

-Schleich was promoted to Oberst and assigned to Jagdgeschwader 132 ‘Schlageter’, tasked with defending the western frontier of Germany.
-Re-designated in 1939 as Jagdgeschwader 26, the wing saw only limited service during the initial phases of the Second World War.
+Schleich was promoted to Oberst and JG 132 was tasked with defending the western frontier of Germany.
+On 1 May 1939, JG 132 was re-designated to Jagdgeschwader 26 "Schlageter" (JG 26—26th Fighter Wing).
+The wing saw only limited service during the initial phases of the Second World War.